Explore your breast reduction options

 The decision to have breast reduction is entirely personal, and patients choose to have surgery for a variety of reasons.
 There is no requirement that you have a certain breast size before you can get a reduction, nor does breast reduction mean you have to get “small” breasts.
 While you have your own goals in mind, here are a few of the common reasons our patients choose to have breast reduction:

 - Relief from back, neck or shoulder pain.
-Breast reduction can greatly reduce or eliminate chronic discomfort caused by heavy, pendulous breasts.
+Breast reduction can greatly reduce chronic discomfort caused by heavy, pendulous breasts.

 - Improved clothing and swimsuit options.
 Having very large breasts can limit what fits you well, and breast reduction can help you fill your closet with more comfortable, figure-flattering clothing.